Fort entrance

 A 68-foot-long, 120-ton gun barrel marks one of the entrances to Battery Townsley; the weapon is similar to the ones that guarded the West Coast during World War II.
 The views of San Francisco, terrific from here, keep getting better as you continue north and east up sometimes steep terrain to desolate Hill 88, once the tracking and control center for the Nike antiballistic missile complex that operated at the Headlands during the Cold War.

-The army mounted two 16-inch caliber guns like this one at Battery Townsley; following a 1940 test the army concluded the guns could fire a projectile weighing more than a ton about 25 miles.
+The army mounted two 16-inch caliber guns like this one at Battery Townsley.

 Wolf Ridge and Miwok Trails

 Along the way to the desolate control center, which is just off the Coastal Trail, you can peer into the Tennessee Valley.
-Continue east to the Wolf Ridge Trail, following it to the Miwok Trail, which after winding south a mile rejoins the Coastal Trail near the Marin Headlands Visitor Center.
-From here follow the Rodeo Lagoon Trail back to Rodeo Beach.
+Continue east to the Wolf Ridge Trail, following it to the Miwok Trail, which after winding south a mile rejoins the Coastal Trail.
+From here, follow the Rodeo Lagoon Trail back to Rodeo Beach.

 Coastal, Wolf Ridge, Miwok Trails Loop Details